 Panthers' Cam Newton: No injury designation for Week 14

-Newton (thumb/shoulder) practiced fully Friday and doesn't carry an injury designation for Sunday's game against the Saints.
+Newton (shoulder) practiced fully Friday and doesn't carry an injury designation for Sunday's game against the Vikings.

-The right thumb injury was a new issue for Newton to contend with this week, but it didn't result in the quarterback seeing a dramatic reduction in his practice time.
-Following offseason shoulder surgery, Newton's practice reps have been regularly captured throughout the campaign, but the franchise signal caller has suited up in every game.
-Though Newton draws a tough matchup on paper against a Saints team that intercepted him three times in the Panthers' Week 3 loss, New Orleans could be shorthanded in the secondary with three key contributors in Marcus Williams (out with groin injury), Marshon Lattimore (questionable, ankle) and P.J.
-Williams (questionable, shoulder) nursing injuries.
+Though he's now several months removed from offseason surgery on his throwing shoulder, Newton has remained a fixture on the Panthers' injury reports throughout the season.
+In spite of that, Newton has never been in any serious danger of missing any games this season, and the right shoulder shouldn't present any issues during Sunday's contest.
+Of greater concern for Newton is the Vikings' pass defense, which has limited opposing passers to 6.5 yards per attempt this season, good for the third-best mark in the NFL.

 More News